Nearly a quarter of endowments and

 “With several global concerns on the

-horizon, many investors may be looking towards hedge funds to protect their
+horizon, many investors may be looking toward hedge funds to protect their

 portfolios,” Konicki added.